MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/overview.md

 The Microsoft Graph PowerShell SDK provides the following benefits:

-- **Access to all Microsoft Graph APIs not just Azure Active Directory**: Microsoft Graph PowerShell SDK  is based on Microsoft Graph API.
-The Microsoft Graph API includes, in addition to Azure AD, APIs from other Microsoft services like SharePoint, Exchange, Outlook, etc, all accessed through a single endpoint with a single access token.
-Azure AD Graph PowerShell is based on Azure AD Graph which is deprecated.
-To learn more on migrating from Azure AD Graph to Microsoft Graph see [Microsoft Graph or Azure AD Graph](https://developer.microsoft.com/en-us/office/blogs/microsoft-graph-or-azure-ad-graph/).
+- **Access to all Microsoft Graph APIs**: Microsoft Graph PowerShell is based on Microsoft Graph API.
+The Microsoft Graph API includes, in addition to Azure AD, APIs from other Microsoft services like SharePoint, Exchange, and Outlook, all accessed through a single endpoint with a single access token.
-- **Cross-platform support and available on PowerShell 7 and above**: Microsoft Graph PowerShell module works with PowerShell 7 and later and on all platforms including Windows, macOS, and Linux.
+- **Supports PowerShell 7**: Microsoft Graph PowerShell module works with PowerShell 7 and later.
 It's also compatible with Windows PowerShell 5.1.
+- **Cross-platform support**: Microsoft Graph PowerShell module works on all platforms including Windows, macOS, and Linux.
-- **Supports modern authentication**: Microsoft Graph PowerShell supports the Microsoft Authentication Library (MSAL) which offers more security that its Azure AD PowerShell Active Directory Authentication Library (ADAL) counterpart.
+- **Supports modern authentication**: Microsoft Graph PowerShell supports the Microsoft Authentication Library (MSAL) which offers more security.
+For example, you can use Passwordless sign-in experiences.
+- **Supports external identities**: Users from other Azure AD tenants can authenticate to services in your tenant with Microsoft Graph PowerShell.
+- **Uses least privilege**: Microsoft Graph PowerShell permissions are NOT pre-authorized and users must perform one-time request for app permissions depending on their needs.
+- **Advanced queries**: Microsoft Graph PowerShell supports rich, advanced queries via eventual consistency.
+For example, you can get a near-instant count of all users using advanced queries.
 - **Open source**: Feature teams and the community can create great PowerShell experiences and share them with everyone.
+- **Receives regular updates**: Microsoft Graph PowerShell commands are updated regularly to support the latest Graph API updates.

 ## Upgrade your environment to use the Microsoft Graph PowerShell SDK